Varathane vs Minwax — Which is the Best for Your Project?

 What is Varathane?

-Since 1958, woodworkers have been using Varathane as an outstanding wood-finishing product.
+Since 1958, woodworkers have been using Varathane as an wood-finishing product.
 Varathane polyurethane has become popular because of its quick drying after application while giving your wood surface scratch and stain resistance.

 Rust-Oleum 284470 Varathane Triple Thick Polyurethane